DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 **Proof:** If $C$ is constant, then the terminal map $! : C \to 1$ is monic by the above lemma.
 If $C$ is subterminal, then $! : C \to 1$ is a monic constant, so $C$ is constant.

+I think this demystifies the subterminal objects somewhat: they are just the possible domains for constant quantities.
+In fact, I think it also helps demystify the terminal object as a constant domain: in a precise sense, the terminal object is the largest constant domain.
+We will come to this idea later.